-Going Green: Tips for a More Eco Friendly Kitchen
+Going Green: Tips for a More Eco-Friendly Kitchen

-Save on the Stove!
+Save on the Stove

-While you may be tempted to think you have plenty of years in your appliances, it’s only recently that energy ratings have been brought in.
-So if your fridge or freezer is particularly old it’s likely to be a lot less energy efficient than a newer model.
+While you may be tempted to think you have plenty of years left in your appliances, it’s only recently that energy ratings have been brought in.
+So if your fridge or freezer is particularly old, it’s likely to be a lot less energy efficient than a newer model.

 Waste not Want not

-Going green isn’t a fad it’s a way of life, and a few simple changes can make all the difference to living a more eco-friendly life!
+Going green isn’t a fad, it’s a way of life!
+And a few simple changes can make all the difference to living a more eco-friendly life!

 Need more advice on how to reduce your home’s carbon footprint?
 We’d be happy to give you some.
 Contact us today and let’s have a chat.